mintproject/MINT-ModelCatalogQueries/README.md

 * (done) getConfigurationsI_O: returns a list of configurations, their inputs files and output files.
 * getInputForStandardVariable[string:Variable]: returns the input (or output) for the standard variable provided
 * (TODO: test) getModelsForCategory (string:Category]: returns the models associated to a particular category
-* getVariablesAndUnits[iri:Input/Output]: returns the variablePresentations associated to the provided input/output, and their units.
+* (done) getVariablesAndUnits[iri:Input/Output]: returns the variablePresentations associated to the provided input/output, and their units.
 * getModelOutputsForVariable [string:standard name]: Query that given a standard variable, returns the models which produce output variables with a particular standard name (or canonical name)
 * getCAG: Given a model configuration, return the list of processes being modeled and how they influence each other.